 We have been building applications in Elixir since 2018, and have deployed over a dozen Elixir applications in that time.
 We have also published and maintain many open source libraries.

-We have decades of test-driven development experience, which we have brought to Elixir in terms of building full Phoenix LiveView UI test suites (that run in a few seconds), as well as test-related open source libraries such as Pages, HtmlQuery, XmlQuery, and Schema Assertions.
+We have decades of experience developing well-tested code, and have brought our testing philosophy to Elixir with Phoenix LiveView UI test suites (that run in seconds), as well as test-related open source libraries such as Pages, HtmlQuery, XmlQuery, and Schema Assertions.

-We have not only built UI-heavy applications, but also built multiple data processing applications.
-We have experience using libraries such as Broadway, GenStage, Flow, Membrane, and Oban, as well as high-volume and high-speed data processing applications using tools provided by the Erlang and Elixir standard libraries.
+In addition to UI-heavy applications, we have shipped multiple data processing applications.
+We have used libraries such as Broadway, GenStage, Flow, Membrane, and Oban, as well as high-volume and high-speed data processing applications using tools provided by the Erlang and Elixir standard libraries.

-In these data pipelines, we have faced problems related to strict concurrency constraints, API interoperability with little, no, or incorrect documentation, and with the need for high reliability and high speed (for instance, reducing a 12-hour long process to under 2 minutes).
+We have solved problems related to strict concurrency limits, API interoperability with little, no, or incorrect documentation, and the need for high reliability and speed (for instance, reducing a 12-hour long process to under 2 minutes).

 Rust